How should I use quotations in academic writing?

 Longer quotations, however, should be placed after a line break and therefore within their own paragraphs.
 Such quotations should also be written without quotation marks and be further indented from the text, with a citation on the following line:

 Another important point to remember when using quotations is that you should also inform the reader of precisely which source this quote has been taken from.
 Never forget to include a citation for a quotation, especially during a final submission as you may very well be accused of plagiarism and general academic misconduct.
 This citation should be placed directly before or after the quotation to acknowledge the source author.
 Additionally, and because the direct words of a source are being used, it’s important that precise page numbers are included in the citation in addition to the date of publication.
 For digital sources, however, URLs should be included instead of page numbers.

 How Should Quotations Be Punctuated?

 There are fairly strict rules for how quotations are formatted in academic writing, particularly with regards to punctuation.
 The general rule here is that quotes (unless longer than three lines) should always be written within quotation marks.
 However, there are some differences in how such quotation marks are used between American and British English dialects.

 While American English prefers double quotation marks and British English single, it’s important to remember also that both dialects may use either style of quotation mark if there’s a quote within a quote, such as in the following examples:

 With regards to additional punctuation elements such as commas, full stops and quotations marks, the general rule here is that such punctuation should be placed outside of the quotation marks unless it’s directly a part of that quote.
 And of course, if the quotation is followed by a citation, then the final full stop should be placed after that citation, such as in the below example:

-Now that you know how quotations should be used in academic writing, the final lesson on this topic deals with how to correctly add, edit, or delete quotation text.
+Now that you know how quotations should be used in academic writing, the final chapter on this topic deals with how to correctly add, edit, or delete quotation text.

 Collect Academic Marks